sassoftware/saspy/saspy/doc/source/configuration.rst

 In reverse order, the Configuration Definitions are Python Dictionaries where you configure each connection to a type of SAS session.
 SAS_config_options only has one option so far, which restricts (or allows) the end users ability to override settings in the Configuration Definitions using SASsession().
-SAS_config_names is the list of Configuration Definition names, which are available to be used; chosen by an end user at connection time.
+SAS_config_names is the list of Configuration Definition names which are available to be used; chosen by an end user at connection time.
 Configuration Definitions not listed in SAS_config_names are simply inaccessible.
 You can define all kinds of Configuration Definitions in the file, but not have them availabe by simply not havging their names in the list.